basler/gst-plugin-pylon/README.md

 # Building

 This plugin is build using the [meson](https://mesonbuild.com/) build system.
+The meson version has to be >= 0.61.

 As a first step install Basler pylon according to your platform.
 Downloads are available at: [Basler software downloads](https://www.baslerweb.com/en/downloads/software-downloads/#type=pylonsoftware;language=all;version=all)